-Australian Unity Office Fund is a reit—office business based in Australia.
-Australian Unity Office shares (AOF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Australian Unity Office Fund is a reit-office business based in Australia.
+Australian Unity Office shares (AOF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Australian Unity Office has a trailing 12-month revenue of around $49.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Australian Unity Office

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.